liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.5.39 (2025//) =
-* Force dompdf (the lib EME uses to generate PDFs) to follow url redirects

 = 2.5.38 (2025/02/13) =
 * Some old multisite fixes (whnn adding a blog and EME is network-activated)